wp-media/adminimize/readme.txt

 * new function: disable HTML Editor on edit post/page

 = v1.7.4 (01/10/2010) =
-* Fix on Refresh menu and submenu on settings-page
+* Fix on Refresh menu and sub-menu on settings-page
-* Fix for older WordPress verisons and  function current_theme_supports
+* Fix for older WordPress versions and  function current_theme_supports

 = v1.7.3 (01/08/2010) =
 * Add Im-/Export function